jonathonwalz/jira-trello-migrate/README.md

 This is a really simple utility to help port JIRA issues into Trello.
 This does not perform a very faithful migration.
 It primarily just makes sure all the issues make it to Trello.

+Note that this is very much a tool that was quick thrown together; it is probably quite buggy.
+It also depends on a fork of node-trello to introduce rate limiting and I probably won't get a chance to clean it up enough to get it back into the master.

 ## Downloading from JIRA

 While this is called jira-trello-migration it is more accurately a json issue uploader.
 You must use [jira-sync](https://github.com/programmiersportgruppe/jira-sync) to download your issues from JIRA.
 The files that are downloaded from there can then be used here to upload to Trello.
 If you want to migrate your issue attachments too, [this pull request](https://github.com/programmiersportgruppe/jira-sync/pull/3) must be merged or you can use [my fork and branch](https://github.com/jonathonwalz/jira-sync).